Robert Simms (politician): Political career

+Democrats and council

 Simms stood as a candidate for the Australian Democrats in the seat of Boothby at the 2004 federal election.
 He later stood for the Greens in Enfield at the 2010 state election, and Adelaide in the 2014 state election.
-He was elected as an Adelaide councillor in 2014 and was a co-convenor of the SA Greens in 2015.
-He resigned from the Council on 8 September 2015 to fill the vacancy caused by Penny Wright's resignation from the Senate.
+He was elected as a City of Adelaide councillor in 2014, and was a co-convenor of the SA Greens in 2015.
+He resigned from the Council on 8 September 2015, to fill a vacancy caused by Penny Wright's resignation from the Senate.

 Senate career

 Simms was a Greens member of the Senate, representing the state of South Australia, from 22 September 2015 until his defeat at the 2016 election.
 Until the appointment of James Paterson to the Senate in March 2016, he was the youngest serving senator and the second-youngest sitting MP (after Wyatt Roy).

 As a senator, Simms was the Greens parliamentary spokesperson on higher education, LGBT rights and marriage equality—portfolios previously held by Senators Lee Rhiannon and Janet Rice.

-Simms was one of five openly-LGBTI members in the Parliament of Australia and supports marriage equality in Australia.
+Simms was one of five openly LGBTI members in the Parliament of Australia and supports marriage equality in Australia.

 State politics and return to city council

 After his defeat in 2016, Simms was the Greens' candidate for Adelaide again at the 2018 state election, and received 12.6% of the first preference votes (third of four candidates).

 He was re-elected to City of Adelaide Council in 2018.

+Legislative Council

-In 2021, he resigned from council for the second time, to fill a casual vacancy caused by the resignation of Mark Parnell.
-Simms' previous resignation from Adelaide Council was to fill a casual vacancy in the Senate, caused by the resignation of Parnell's wife, Penny Wright.
+In May 2021, he resigned from council for the second time, to fill a casual vacancy caused by the resignation of Mark Parnell on the South Australian Legislative Council.

+In March/April 2024, he has been active in the "Save the Cranker" movement to prevent historic live music pub The Crown & Anchor from being destroyed by developers.
+He introduced a motion to parliament to improve the state heritage laws, and attended a large rally on 28 April 2024.
+On 2 May 2024, it was reported that a watered-down version of his motion had passed the Legislative Council, in which MPs would be "encouraged" to make a submission to the State Commission Assessment Panel.